AnuarZouhri/Golay_Code_py/README.md

 # Golay Code

 This project illustrates, through a program, the functioning of the Golay code.
+This argument was part of Thesis for bachelor in Mathematics.

 ## What is the Golay Code?